PicsArt/cppbind/docs/02_first_steps/05_variable_definitions.rst

     - *helpers_out_dir* - Directory where helper/util files must be copied to.
     - *exception_helpers_package* - Package name of standard exception helpers.
     - *exception_file_name* - File name of standard exception helpers.
-    - *common_helpers_dir* - This directory containing iegen standard helper files per language.
+    - *common_helpers_dir* - This directory containing IEGEN standard helper files per language.
-    - *cxx_helpers_dir* - Iegen c++ helpers directory.
+    - *cxx_helpers_dir* - IEGEN c++ helpers directory.
 Might be different per language.
-    - *helpers_dir* - Directory containing iegen helpers.
+    - *helpers_dir* - Directory containing IEGEN helpers.
 This is different for each language.
-    - *cxx_base_source_dir* - Iegen internal directory containing base classes.
+    - *cxx_base_source_dir* - IEGEN internal directory containing base classes.
     - *file_postfix* - Postfix which will be appended to each generated file.
     - *extension* - Target language file extension.
     - *pybind_module* - Package name of the generated pybind package.
 This variable is only used for python.